Skip to main content

 University

-You could do a degree in film or media production before applying for work with a production company.
+You could do a degree in film or television production before applying for work with a production company.

-You'll find it helpful to take a course that includes practical skills, work placements and the chance to make industry contacts.
+You'll find it helpful to take a course that includes practical skills and work placements, which will give you the chance to make industry contacts.

 Entry requirements